torayeff/mfgrl/README.md

 ```

 ## Acknowledgements
-This work was developed at the [Institute for Advanced Manufacturing at the University of Nottingham](https://www.nottingham.ac.uk/ifam/index.aspx) with collaboration as a part of the [Digital Manufacturing and Design Training Network](https://dimanditn.eu/).

 This work was developed at the [Institute for Advanced Manufacturing at the University of Nottingham](https://www.nottingham.ac.uk/ifam/index.aspx), in collaboration with [Mondragon University](https://www.mondragon.edu/en/home), as part of the Digital Manufacturing and Design Training Network.

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 814078.